rocky-linux/documentation/docs/guides/cms/dokuwiki_server.md

 ### SSL

-For the best security, you should consider using an SSL for encrypted web traffic.
+You should consider using an SSL for encrypted web traffic for the best security.
 You can purchase an SSL from an SSL provider or use [Let's Encrypt](../security/generating_ssl_keys_lets_encrypt.md).

 ## Conclusion

-Whether you need to document processes, company policies, program code, or something else, a wiki is a great way to get that done.
-DokuWiki is a product that is secure, flexible, easy to use, relatively easy to install and deploy, and is a stable project that has been around for many years.
+Whether you need to document processes, company policies, program code, or something else, a wiki is a great way to do it.
+DokuWiki is a secure, flexible, easy-to-use product that is also relatively easy to install and deploy.
+It is also a stable project that has been around for many years.